sensu/sensu-docs/content/sensu-enterprise/2.7/filters/handle-when.md

 The following is an example of how to apply the `handle_when` enterprise filter to a standard Sensu `pipe` handler.

+_NOTE: The `handle_when` filter, when used inside a handler, does not allow the `occurrences` or `reset` attributes to be changed from their defaults._

 {{< highlight json >}}
 {
   "handlers": {